 As people get older, the possibility of falls and fall-related injuries also grow due to the loss of bone and muscle strength.
 Additionally, the Australian Institute of Health and Welfare has reported that over 100,000 seniors aged 65 years and above were hospitalised due to fall-related injuries.

 Falls pose a significant danger to both the older population and those living with dementia.
-As a young adult, it can become challenging to help your senior loved one live their sunset years in dignity, whether they are in an aged care facility or at home.
+It can become challenging to help your senior loved one live their sunset years in dignity, whether they are in an aged care facility or at home.

 What is Fall Detection?